spacechop/spacechop/CONTRIBUTING.md

 ### Improving the documentation

 Improving the documentation, examples, and other open source content can be the easiest way to contribute to the library.
 If you see a piece of content that can be better, open a PR with an improvement, no matter how small!
 If you would like to suggest a big change or major rewrite, we’d love to hear your ideas!
-Please open a feature request for discussion, over in the [Apollo Client Feature Request repo](https://github.com/spacechop/feature-requests), before writing the PR.
+Please open a feature request for discussion, over in the [SpaceChop Feature Request repo](https://github.com/spacechop/feature-requests), before writing the PR.

 ### Responding to issues

-In addition to reporting issues, a great way to contribute to Apollo is to respond to other peoples' issues and try to identify the problem or help them work around it.
+In addition to reporting issues, a great way to contribute to SpaceChop is to respond to other peoples' issues and try to identify the problem or help them work around it.
 If you’re interested in taking a more active role in this process, please go ahead and respond to issues.

 ### Small bug fixes